d-002/fast-voronoi/README.md

 |Current approach|1.4189|**1.5077**|**1.5340**|**1.5137**|

 The faster values are **bold** for each test.
-As you can see, the naive approach takes a lot more time when the screen size increases, while the current approach doesn't care and just increases rapidly when the number of cells increase.
+As you can see, the naive approach takes a lot more time when the screen size increases, while the current approach doesn't care and just increases rapidly when the number of cells increases.